 Wide Africa supports

-As part of my own gratitude for all that African travel has given me in sheer wonder and delight, Wide Africa supports two quite astonishing South African community projects: Project Dignity and I AM SOMEBODY.
+As part of my own gratitude for all that African travel has given me in sheer wonder and delight, Wide Africa supports South African community projects: Project Dignity and UTHANDO.
 To find out more about them, and why I think they are worth supporting, please click on the links below.